 Connected Educator Posts and The 30 Day Challenge

 In the EVSC, the ICATS are posting a connected educator resource on the website for each school day in October.
 We are also kicking off this year’s 30 Day Challenge on October 28th.
-If you haven’t done the 30 Day Challenge before, it’s a great way to connect with other educators, learn some new tools to try in the classroom, and win prizes.
+If you haven’t done the 30 Day Challenge – (Website is no longer available) before, it’s a great way to connect with other educators, learn some new tools to try in the classroom, and win prizes.
 Watch for an announcement about the challenge later in the month.

 After the Bell